ahwayakchih/openshift-nodebb/README.markdown

 cd nodebb
 ```

-This will install "Question and Answer" NodeBB plugin (https://github.com/psychobunny/nodebb-plugin-question-and-answer) locally and save information about it to the "package.json" file.
+As an example, this will install "Question and Answer" (https://github.com/psychobunny/nodebb-plugin-question-and-answer).
-You can change name of the module ("nodebb-plugin-question-and-answer" in this case), to install different plugin.
-Just remember to keep the "npm install --save" part of the command intact.

 ```sh
 npm install --save nodebb-plugin-question-and-answer
 ```

+Plugin will be installed locally and information about it will be saved to the "package.json" file.

+Change the name of the module (`nodebb-plugin-question-and-answer` in example above) to install plugin of your choice.
+Just remember to keep the `npm install --save ` part of the command intact.

 ### 2. Commit changes

-This will commit modifications to local repository.
+This will commit modifications to your local repository.

 ```sh
 git commit -a -m 'Added QA plugin'